CooperToons Logo Return to Home Page

 --- excerpt "The Finest F------ Family"

 Well, even preceded by the disclaimer page for CooperToons Knowledge for the Politically Incorrect, there are still bounds of decorum that a family website must follow.
-But fortunately as a scholar and artist, Oscar has never been beholden to such petty boundaries, and his albums of bawdy songs have to rank among the finest every sung.
+But fortunately as a scholar and artist, Oscar was never beholden to such petty boundaries, and his albums of bawdy songs have to rank among the finest every sung.

 Now many of the songs, such as "The Finest F------ Family", are indeed not for the fainthearted.
 At first glance, though, the first verse of "The Finest F------ Family" seems quiet mild: